VP1147/arduplot/README.md

-# arduboom.py
+# ArduPlot
- Simple Arduino static energy detector.
+Plot sensor outputs using the Arduino A0 port.